UWPCE-PythonCert/PythonCertDevel/source/scripts/Booleans.rst

 	In [8]: bool(0)
 	Out[8]: False

 There are a lot of expressions that evaluate to ``True`` in Python.
 Any non-zero value is considered ``True``.
 Any expression that evaluates to zero is ``False``.
 Indeed it may be easier to think about what evaluates to ``False`` and is therefore considered falsy, than it is to think about what is true and therefore truthy.
-Here for instance is a fairly inclusive list of things that are considered falsy.
+Here is a fairly inclusive list of things that are considered falsy.

 	*  None
 	*  False